canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/import-local-vm-to-aws.rst

 Create a containers JSON file
 -----------------------------

 This file (say ``containers.json``) will specify the bucket and full path to the uploaded image for a single disk machine.
-In case of a multiple disk machine, each disk has to be defined in this file as a separate container (for instance, separate ``VDMK`` files).
+In case of a multiple disk machine, each disk has to be defined in this file as a separate container (for instance, separate ``VMDK`` files).
 If you are importing a raw image, make sure to change the format and the image URL accordingly.

 .. code::